-Instead of writing some boring guff about why I’m writing this boring guff about eight months too late that nobody will read anyway, I’m going to instead get right into it and list my ten favourite albums of 2014 with a few meaningless words on why these albums are my ten favourite albums of 2014.
-Hope you have a whale of a time reading, lads, and please don’t take anything you read seriously.
+Instead of writing some boring guff about why I’m writing this boring guff about eight months too late that nobody will read anyway, I’m going to go ahead and list my ten favourite albums of 2014 with a few meaningless words on why these albums are my ten favourite albums of 2014.
+Hope you have a whale of a time reading, lads.

 10. Sky Ferreira – ‘Night Time, My Time’